Nuremberg U-Bahn: U1

 Within Fürth there are seven U-Bahn stations: Stadtgrenze (partly within Nuremberg, partly within Fürth – indeed the station's name means "city boundary" – but assigned to and run by Nuremberg), Jakobinenstraße, Fürth Hauptbahnhof, Rathaus, Stadthalle, Klinikum and Hardhöhe.
 U1 is the oldest line of the system, the longest line and the only one to cross the city boundary.

-Between Nuremberg Plärrer and Fürth Hauptbahnhof it reuses the right of the Bavarian Ludwig Railway, which operated there between 1835 and 1922.
+Between Nuremberg Plärrer and Fürth Hauptbahnhof it reuses parts of the right of way of the Bavarian Ludwig Railway, which operated there between 1835 and 1922.
 Afterwards the route was operated as an express tram between 1927 and 1981, when it was converted to metro.

-Since 2010 it has been the only line in the system to be driver-operated.